lowRISC/sunburst-chip/README.md

 dependencies in a virtual environment to isolate them from the rest of your system.
 Python 3.9 or higher is required.

-Some packages that you'll need to install:
+Some packages that you'll need to install to set up the Python environment:
 - libxml2-dev
 - libxslt-dev
 - Cargo, which you can install using [rustup](https://rustup.rs/)